mattvenn/turtleprize/lesson-2.md

 3. prints 'hello',
 4. adds 1 to the variable using the `+` operator.

+### The done() and speed() commands

+You may notice that some students are having problems shutting their windows.
+This will because their programs are no longer running the `done()` command because their loops never end.
+Also, some students will put the `done()` command inside their loop, so the program stops every loop.

+Now we've introduce loops, some pictures may take some time to draw.
+Encourage student's to use the `speed(0)` command from the first handout to make the drawing happen as fast as possible.

 ## Work on their Turtle Prize entry : 15 minutes

 Encourage the students to use variables and loops in their turtle code.